claestom/msftemergentworkshop/README.md

 The following workshop was created for the Microsoft x Emergent IoT Workshop Series .
 Goal was to provide the participants a hands-on introduction to Azure Digital Twin.

+In this readme the steps to create the Azure Digital Twins and connect it to the IoT Hub for real-time updates.
+For this Azure CLI is used.

+For the students to get also familiar with the portal, the following data flows are deployed using this tool: Storage (Data Lake), Visualization (PowerBI) and Alerting (Logic Apps).
+The tutorial can be found in the tutorial.pdf file above.

 # STEP 1: Set up environment

 ## Download required tools